 Various other nutritional supplements could improve hair health.
 However, human trials have not supported the efficacy of many of these remedies for this purpose.

 Some popular nutrients that may also help with hair growth and thickness include:

 - vitamin C

-Although there is no firm scientific evidence to support the use of biotin supplements to improve hair health, there is also relatively little risk associated with using them.
+There is no firm scientific evidence to support the use of biotin supplements to improve hair growth unless a person has a specific biotin deficiency.

 Although there is little evidence of direct health consequences of biotin supplementation, excessive intake may interfere with laboratory test results.